No, I’m not talking about wizards, but just regular Wi-Fi tech, which is cooler than magic anyway.

 Click on the Upload button (see screenshot below).
 A dialog will pop up for you to navigate to the location on the computer that holds the firmware file.
 In my case, the location is the “Merlin” folder on the desktop, as mentioned above.

-Important: This process will take a few minutes.
+Note: This process will take a few minutes.
 During this time, make sure you leave the router and the web interface alone.
 Don’t unplug the router or the computer from the power!

 After that, the router will restart itself, and the webpage will go back to the login page.
 Log in to the interface again, and you’ll now see the Merlin logo on the top left corner of the web page.
 You’re almost there.